-Thai Fish Curry is one of the quickest dinner recipes you’ll make.
-It requires almost no prep but delivers amazing flavor.
+This Thai Fish Curry recipe is one of the quickest dinners you can make.
+It requires almost no prep but delivers fantastic flavor.
 Flaky cod is gently cooked in a vibrant sauce with flavors of red chilies, lime leaves, and coconut.
-Creamy coconut milk perfectly balances the spice of the sauce, which tastes best when absorbed by a bowl full of jasmine rice.
-(Instant Pot and Stovetop Instructions included.)
+Creamy coconut milk perfectly balances the sauce’s spice, which tastes best when absorbed by a bowl full of jasmine rice.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the disclosure.